City of Bad Gandersheim

 The Tankumsee covers an area of around 62 hectares and has a sandy beach of approx. 1,000 metres in length.

-The lake and the local recreation area offer a wide range of leisure activities such as fishing, swimming and bathing, a giant slide, mini-golf, children's bumper cars, sailing, surfing, tennis, barbecues, disc-golf, balloon trips and boat hire.
+The lake and the local recreation area offer a wide range of leisure activities such as fishing, swimming and bathing, mini-golf, children's bumper cars, sailing, surfing, tennis, barbecues, adventure tower, disc-golf and boat hire.
 A camping site, caravan parks, the Seehotel and holiday homes offer accommodation possibilities.

-The lake has an extensive bathing beach with fine-grained sand and offers recreational facilities such as water-skiing, adventure golf, stand-up paddling, archery, pirate adventure playground, bicycle rental, large covered barbecue area, horseback riding and go-carting (indoor).
+The lake has an extensive bathing beach with fine-grained sand and offers recreational facilities such as water-skiing, adventure golf, stand-up paddling, archery, pirate adventure playground, large covered barbecue area, horseback riding and go-carting (indoor).
 A restaurant with lake terrace, a bistro with terrace and a barbecue pavilion on the beach invite you to further enjoy your stay.
-A comfort hotel, a hay hotel, holiday homes and apartments offer accommodation possibilities.
+A comfort hotel, holiday homes and apartments offer accommodation possibilities.

 Heath areas in the Südheide Gifhorn (South Heath, Gifhorn)